amazon-ion/ion-python/README.md

 $ for V in 2.7.16 3.4.10 3.5.7 3.6.8 3.7.3 pypy2.7-7.1.1 pypy3.6-7.1.1; do pyenv install $V; done
 ```

-Once you have these installations, add them as a local `pyenv` configuration
+Once you have these installations, add them as a local `piano` configuration

 ```
 $ pyenv local 2.7.16 3.4.10 3.5.7 3.6.8 3.7.3 pypy2.7-7.1.1 pypy3.6-7.1.1